What The KnapSack Problem Teaches Us About Efficiency

 Insights For Your Business

-So what insights might we gain?
+So what insights might we gain from exploring this history of solutions?
 Well, when facing complex problems, remember this:

 1. Accept Trade-offs